saad484/SABIB/README.md

 ### Contributing:

 We welcome contributions from developers, engineers, and enthusiasts interested in advancing water conservation technologies.
-Please refer to the contribution guidelines in the project repository for more information.